-These procedures and controls must be approved by the senior management of the relevant person and evidence of this approval should be made available to competent authorities upon request.
-Examples of such evidence include board minutes or similar documentary evidence.
+The procedures and controls required by the Code and detailed in this part of the Handbook must be approved by the senior management of the relevant person and evidence of this approval should be made available to competent authorities upon request.
+Examples of such evidence include board papers, minutes or similar documentary evidence.